 The Temporal Server is a micro-service orchestration platform.
 It can be thought of as a layer in your technology stack that exists between your compute servers and your executable source code.
 It is completely open source and can be run in a variety of cloud or on-premise environments.
 A single Server instance can be used for many different use cases simultaneously, or be tied to a single application.

-Keep your instance secure with encryption and pluggable auth protocols.
+- Security: Learn how to keep your self-hosted instance secure with encryption and pluggable auth protocols.

 - Enhanced Workflow search: Integrating ElasticSearch enables the use of customizable search attributes and complex search queries.

 - Archiving data: Want to back up your Workflow event history?
 You can with a cloud provider of your choice.